 Have you ever laid a small tool in the grass after finishing a task, and then you couldn’t find it later?
 Hopefully, you didn’t find it only when you hit it with the lawnmower!

-You shouldn’t run into this problem with your Fanhao set.
-With their eye-catching red and black handles, your tools are easy to spot.
+You shouldn’t run into this problem with your Anpress set.
+With their eye-catching yellow and black handles, your tools are easy to spot.

 5. Garguard 50-Foot Expandable Hose